Built-in Functions¶

 Table 2 describes the available built-in special functions.

-Set the following flag to use special functions in your TPC-C code:
+To use special functions in your TPC-C code, set the following flag:

 specialFunctionsUsed = 1 in the glue-code